Zuni Carnevil Poison Dart Witch Doctor Skills and Runes

 A mobility and all around safety mainstay in the Witch Doctor arsenal, Spirit Walk finds its place in yet another build.
 Its moderate cooldown is compensated by its versatility: it renders you invulnerable, removes enemy collision and increases your movement speed by 50% — all for the generous 3 seconds of Jaunt.

 One of the strongest utility cooldowns of Witch Doctors, Soul Harvest is a great addition to the build.
-It acts as a damage buff by default, increasing your Intelligence by up to 30% for the modest requirement of 10 harvested enemies (stacks are increased due to using Sacred Harvester in your gear (see this build's gear page for more information).
-With the Languish rune and the worn Lakumba's Ornament bracers, it attains additional crowd control and toughness buff properties, solidifying its place in this mid-range playstyle.
+It acts as a damage buff by default, increasing your Intelligence by up to 15% for the modest requirement of 5 harvested enemies.
+With the Languish rune and Lakumba's Ornament bracers, it attains additional crowd control and toughness buff properties, solidifying its place in this mid-range playstyle.
 The naturally overlapping duration simply sweetens the deal.